 BR provenance

 Figure 5 shows the XML document defining the provenance particular to the Business Register (BR) entity.
 As is indicated, the BR is created by a process where the Economic and Statistical Methods Programming Division (ESMPD maintains the electronic version on behalf of the US Census Bureau (USCB).
+Note that the BR node is at the border of the subgraph we are exploring in this example, itself being derived from other datasets that are beyond that border (the XML document does not itself contain <prov:wasDerivedFrom> for the BR).
+As such, it serves as a placeholder in the “stiching” process, and would be retrieved from the entity providing the additional information in a real-world implementation.

 LBD provenance